evanyeyeye/rainbow/docs/agilent/uv.rst

 This file format contains UV spectra data.

-Files in this format are often named something like DAD1.uv.
+Files in this format are named something like DAD1.uv.

 The absorbances are stored in these files are unmodified, unlike in :ref:`.ch files <ch_other>`.